• Skip to main content

 oven racks being cleaned in trash bags

-Then, in a well-ventilated area pour some ammonia into the trash bags.
-I did it in my garage but you can also do it outside.
+Step 2: Then, in a well-ventilated area, pour some ammonia into the trash bags.
+I did it in my garage, but you can also do it outside.

-You don't need to cover the racks, just add about 1-2 cups of ammonia.
-The fumes from the ammonia are what actually does the cleaning of the oven racks.
+You don't need to cover the racks; add about 1-2 cups of ammonia.
+The fumes from the ammonia are what clean the oven racks.

 cleaning oven racks with ammonia